Editorial Policy

 Health information changes.
 New research emerges.
 Understanding evolves.

 When we revisit or refine a piece, we mark it with a Last updated note.
-If errors are found, we correct them quietly but transparently.
+If errors are found, we correct them promptly and transparently.

 We do not rewrite past content to appear perfect - we update it so it remains honest.